mikex924/gce/index.md

     title: At Your Service
     services:
       - title: Ocean Shipping
-        text: Ship with top ocean carriers in the world.
+        text: Ship with some of the best ocean carriers in the world.
         icon: fa-ship
       - title: Air Freight
         text: Ship by air for faster shipping times.
         icon: fa-plane
       - title: Trucking
-        text: Move cargo from point to point on roads.
+        text: Move cargo from point to point on the ground.
         icon: fa-truck
       - title: Rail Freight
-        text: Ship by train as an alternative option on land.
+        text: Use the rail network where available.
         icon: fa-train
       - title: Flexibility
         text: Full container or loose freight.